 Lord Howe is a stunning World Heritage-listed subtropical island paradise 600 kilometres (373 miles) or a two-hour flight north-east of Sydney.
 Take a SUP lesson with SUP Kite Surf’s Chad Wilson or head out on a SUP guided tour of the island, which has a calm lagoon with astonishing views of the towering blocks of rock, Mount Gower and Mount Lidgbird.

 Learn how to SUP in the calm waters of Perth's Swan River.
 Stand Up Surf Shop, billed as Australia's biggest SUP specialist store, offers two-hour lessons at Freshwater Bay on weekends starting at 8am.
-Instructor Cameron McKay knows what he’s talking about: he’s competed in 20 kilometre (12 mile) SUP marathons.
-The store also hires SUP boards for the day, the weekend or an entire week, and offers SUP yoga classes on weekends from 7am.
+Instructor Cameron McKay knows what he’s talking about: he’s competed in 20-kilometre (12-mile) SUP marathons.
+The store also hires SUP boards for the day, the weekend or an entire week.

 Stand Up Paddle SA, with a prime location in front of the sailing club at Adelaide's Seacliff Beach, offers group and one-on-one lessons ranging from beginner to expert guidance.
 If you want to correct your paddling skills you can even book in for a video session to help fine-tune your technique.
 SUP yoga classes on the ocean are available, weather permitting.
 SUP rentals include short, long and inflatable boards.

-The waters at Apollo Bay, along Victoria's Great Ocean Road, can be cool, but wetsuits are included in a SUP lesson with Apollo Bay Surf & Kayak.
-The store, opposite the town's information centre, offers 90 minute lessons that cover entering and exiting the water, paddling technique and water safety.
+The waters at Apollo Bay (along Victoria's Great Ocean Road) can be on the fresher side, so wetsuits are included in a SUP lesson with Apollo Bay Surf & Kayak.
+The store, opposite the town's information centre, offers 90-minute lessons that cover entering and exiting the water, paddling technique and water safety.